How to Save Google Docs with Export Options Disabled?

 Here are the Steps to Save or Download the Google Docs File with View Only Permissions on PC

-1. Open the Restricted Doc file and in Chrome Browser.
+1. Open the Restricted Doc file and in the Chrome Browser.

 2. Now open Developer Console by pressing Ctrl + Shift + C for Windows or Cmd + Shift + C for Mac.